-The Round Tower sits atop a man made mound that dates from the Castle's earliest days.
-This is known as a motte and was built as the final castle keep.
+The Round Tower sits atop a man-made mound that dates from the castle's earliest days.
+This is known as a motte, and it was built as the final castle keep.
 The "moat" around it, now a rose garden, was never flooded but was built as a dry defensive ditch for the keep.

-If you think that tourists visiting the Castle to see how the Royals live is a 20th century phenomenon, you'd be wrong.
-Throughout its history Windsor Castle has attracted visitors.
-People came to catch a glimpse of the Monarch and the Court, to visit the State Apartments and to see the artworks.Continue to 7 of 9 below.
+If you think that tourists visiting the castle to see how the Royals live is a 20th-century phenomenon, you'd be wrong.
+Throughout its history, Windsor Castle has attracted visitors.
+People came from far and wide to catch a glimpse of the Monarch and the Court, to visit the State Apartments, and to see the artworks.Continue to 7 of 9 below.

 07 of 09